sunshard-team/prism-nomad/README.md

 ```

 This command will perform a dry run and print the job configuration to the console.
 Adjust the flags to suit your deployment needs.

-## Commands

-Prism provides the following commands:

-- `deploy`: Deploy a configuration to a remote cluster.
-- `init`: Create a new project.

-For more details on each command and their usage, run `prism [command] --help`.

 ## Pack Information